Rafajel29/IDD-Fa18-Lab1/README.md

 ## Part B. Manually Blink a LED

 **a.
 What color stripes are on a 100 Ohm resistor?**

+1st Band - Brown = 1
+2nd Band - Black = 0
+3rd Band- Multiplier - Brown = 10
+4th Band Tolerance can be one of a few things such as Gold or Silver

 **b.
 What do you have to do to light your LED?**

+Connect the one pin of the Push Button to 5V.
+Connect the other pin of the Push button (Switched with the first pin) to the positive leg of the LED.
+Connect the Negative leg of the LED to a resistor such as (220 Ohm).
+Connect the other leg of the resistor to the negative rail of the bread board.
+Connect the positive rail of the bread board to the 5V pin of the Arduino.
+Connect the negative rail of the bread board to the ground pin of the Arduino.
+Supply power to the Arduino and then while the button is pushed the LED is lit.

 ## Part C. Blink a LED using Arduino